 - Post-crash care

-The project is supported by the European Commission, which pays for 50% of the costs of data collection and processing.
+The project was supported by the European Commission, which paid for 50% of the costs of data collection and processing.

-Vias institute coordinates the Baseline project.
-For the methodological, data processing and quality assurance activities, Vias institute is assisted by SWOV from the Netherlands and NTUA from Greece.
-For each KPI, a “KPI expert group” has been established in view of drafting guidelines and providing methodological support to the participating countries.
-All methodological developments are monitored and approved by an international Technical Committee.
+Vias institute coordinated the Baseline project.
+For the methodological, data processing and quality assurance activities, Vias institute was assisted by SWOV from the Netherlands and NTUA from Greece.
+For each KPI, a “KPI expert group” was established in view of drafting guidelines and providing methodological support to the participating countries.
+All methodological developments were monitored and approved by an international Technical Committee.

-The Baseline project started in July 2020 and will end in October 2022.
+The Baseline project started in July 2020 and was finalised in October 2022.

-18 EU Member States participate in the project: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Finland, Germany, Greece, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Spain and Sweden.
+18 EU Member States participated in the project: Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Finland, Germany, Greece, Ireland, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Spain and Sweden.